EugeneH5837/challenge/README.md

 ## README for Pokemon Challenge

 ### Instructions for running
-Application is built on jvm version 11, ensure you have at least version 11 installed locally.
+Application is built on jdk 11, ensure you have at least version 11 installed locally.
+The jdk version can be changed in the `build.gradle` file where it specifies `jvmTarget={version}` but this service should be run with at minimum jdk 1.8.

 To start off, inside main directory of project first build using gradle.